 We record a provision for income taxes under the asset and liability method, which requires recognition of deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the financial statement carrying amounts and the tax basis of existing assets and liabilities, net operating loss carryforwards and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using the tax rates that are expected to apply to taxable income for the years in which those tax assets and liabilities are expected to be realized or settled.
-A valuation allowance is provided if it is more likely than not that some or all of the deferred tax assets will not be realized.
-We have valuation allowances in all jurisdictions against deferred tax assets net of deferred tax liabilities that will reverse and provide a source of taxable income.
+A valuation allowance is provided if it is more likely than not that some or all of the deferred tax assets net of deferred tax liabilities that will reverse and provide a source of taxable income.
 Our evaluation of valuation allowances could change in the future and the impact could have a material impact on our financial statements.